Kernel Treatment Effects with Adaptively Collected Data: INTRODUCTION

 Simultaneously, reliance on the average effects is often insufficient, as many scientific and practical questions are inherently \emph{distributional}.
 In medicine, clinicians care not only about mean efficacy but also about the distribution of side effects across patients \citep{rothe2010nonparametric}; in finance and operations, decision-makers evaluate policies using tail-sensitive criteria such as conditional value-at-risk (CVaR) \citep{rockafellar2000optimization}; and in reinforcement learning, distributional approaches explicitly target higher moments or quantiles of return distributions \citep{dabney2018implicit}.
 Existing statistical methods often rely on cumulative distribution functions \citep{chernozhukov2013inference,huang2021}, which become difficult to extend to high-dimensional or structured outcomes.\looseness=-1

 Kernel methods provide a powerful alternative.
-Counterfactual mean embeddings (CME) represent outcome distributions as elements of a reproducing kernel Hilbert space (RKHS) \citep{muandet2021counterfactual,berlinet2011reproducing,gretton2013introduction}, enabling nonparametric comparison of distributions via kernel distances and supporting inference on complex outcomes such as images, sequences, or graphs \citep{gartner2003survey}.
-This framework has been used to define distributional kernel treatment effects \citep{park2021conditional}, to design kernel-based hypothesis tests \citep{shekhar2023, martinez2023,fawkes2024doubly}, and to extend efficiency theory to Hilbert-space parameters \citep{luedtke2024}.
+Kernel mean embeddings can represent interventional outcome distributions as elements of a reproducing kernel Hilbert space (RKHS) \citep{berlinet2011reproducing,gretton2013introduction, muandet2021counterfactual}, enabling nonparametric comparison of distributions via kernel distances and supporting inference on complex outcomes such as images, sequences, or graphs \citep{gartner2003survey}.
+This framework has been used to define conditional distributional kernel treatment effects \citep{park2021conditional}, to design kernel-based hypothesis tests \citep{shekhar2023, martinez2023,fawkes2024doubly}, and to extend efficiency theory to Hilbert-space parameters \citep{luedtke2024}.
 However, all existing KTE methods assume i.i.d.\ data, and it remains unknown how to conduct distributional causal inference when outcomes are observed under adaptive, history-dependent policies.

 In this paper, we develop the first framework for \emph{kernel treatment effect inference under adaptive data collection}.
-Our contributions are as follows: i) we construct a doubly robust estimator that incorporates per-round variance stabilization using only past data, ensuring stable fluctuations under adaptivity.
-We show that the resulting procedure admits a Hilbert-space martingale CLT, delivering $\sqrt{T}$-asymptotic normality, where $T$ is the total sample size. ii) We develop a reweighted plug-in estimator of the conditional variance estimator and we prove its pathwise consistency. iii) Subsequently, we extend it to a sample-split stabilized test that yields valid Gaussian limits under the null. iv) Finally, we provide numerical simulations to validate our findings.
-Conceptually, our work unites two lines of research—kernel-based distributional causal inference and inference with adaptivity—closing the gap between how distributional kernel treatment effects are modeled and how modern experiments are actually run.
+Our contributions are as follows: \textit{i)} we construct a doubly robust procedure that learns an RKHS witness on a first chronological fold and performs inference on a second fold using projected kernel scores and sequential normalization based only on past data; \textit{ii)} we develop a reweighted plug-in estimator of the projected conditional standard deviation and prove its consistency under adaptive logging; \textit{iii)} we obtain a sample-split adaptive test with valid Gaussian limits under the null; and \textit{iv)} we validate the method in numerical simulations, including semi-synthetic benchmarks and high-dimensional structured outcomes such as images, showing that it detects distributional effects missed by scalar adaptive baselines.

+Conceptually, our work connects kernel-based distributional causal inference with adaptive inference.
+Rather than deriving a Gaussian limit for the full RKHS-valued effect\footnote{An earlier version of this work pursued a Gaussian limit for the difference of interventional mean embeddings themselves, rather than for the test statistic directly.
+See Appendix \ref{app:why_not_rkhs_stabilization}.}, we reduce inference to a scalar adaptive statistic while retaining sensitivity to distributional alternatives through a learned witness.